-The Adult General Education program offers courses for adults at or above the 9th grade level including review courses in preparation for the GED® test and courses for high school credit which will enable students to earn a high school equivalency diploma.
+The Adult General Education program offers courses for adults at or above the 9th grade level including review courses in preparation for the high-school equivalency diploma GED® test and courses for high school credit which will enable students to earn a high school diploma.
 Such courses shall be of sufficient length and content to permit students to attain a level of competence which is at least equivalent to that required of students in district public high schools.